vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 The initial creation of a UI plugin is done in a manner similar to any of the elements of a Solution Add-On.
 For more details on how to create a Solution Add-On, check [Building a Simple Solution Add-On](../extension-sdk/playground.md).

-The [Cloud Director Extension Standard Library](https://github.com/vmware/cloud-director-extension-standard-library) repository contains template for creating solution add-ons.
+The [VMware Cloud Director Extension Standard Library](https://github.com/vmware/cloud-director-extension-standard-library) repository contains template for creating solution add-ons.
 The Showcase UI plugin is part of the Skeleton template.
 It contains example utilization of all UI Extension points described below in the development guide.
 To kick-start your UI Plugin development, please refer to the [Generate add-on from template](../extension-sdk/playground.md#create-and-test-solution-add-on-from-template-in-1-minute).